khatri-manit/khatri-manit.github.io/LabGuide200.md

 6. Same as step 3 and step 4.
-   In order to find the sales trend for each product in each day, enter the following sql statement in the fourth paragraph-
+   In order to find the sales trend for each product in each day, enter the following sql statement in the fourth paragraph in the notebook editor-

         SELECT COUNT(PRODUCTS) AS NO,ORDER_NOW,PRODUCTS FROM L_MARKETBASKET WHERE PRODUCTS IN('BANANA','ORGANIC GARLIC','LIME','SEEDLESS RED GRAPES', 'ORGANIC LEMON') GROUP BY ORDER_NOW,PRODUCTS ORDER BY NO DESC FETCH NEXT 100 ROWS ONLY ;
    Click run icon in the first paragraph as shown in the screenshot.